MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-dir-radius.md

 To configure RADIUS authentication, install the Azure Multi-Factor Authentication Server on a Windows server.
 If you have an Active Directory environment, the server should be joined to the domain inside the network.
 Use the following procedure to configure the Azure Multi-Factor Authentication Server:

-1. In the Azure Multi-Factor Authentication Server, click the RADIUS Authentication icon in the left menu.
+1. In the Azure Multi-Factor Authentication Server, select the RADIUS Authentication icon in the left menu.
 2. Check the **Enable RADIUS authentication** checkbox.
 3. On the Clients tab, change the Authentication and Accounting ports if the Azure MFA RADIUS service needs to listen for RADIUS requests on non-standard ports.
-4. Click **Add**.
+4. Select **Add**.
 5. Enter the IP address of the appliance/server that will authenticate to the Azure Multi-Factor Authentication Server, an application name (optional), and a shared secret.

    The application name appears in reports and may be displayed within SMS or mobile app authentication messages.